jaygupta18/Testline/README.md

 View Results:

-After completing the quiz, you'll see your score, accuracy, and total time taken.
+After completing the quiz, you'll see your score, accuracy.

 Contributing
 We welcome contributions!
 If you'd like to contribute to this project, follow these steps:

-Fork the repository.

-Create a new branch for your feature or bugfix.

-Make your changes and commit them.

-Submit a pull request with a detailed description of your changes.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgments
 Thanks to Render for hosting the backend.